Blackfell/blackfell.github.io/_pages/blog.md

 ---

+# Finding Articles
+The simplest way to find specific content is to simply search, just press the search icon in the top right of the page and start typing.
+Easy!

+Alternatively, there are a few clever ways to **browse blog content**:

+{% include feature_row %}

 # Why do I blog?

 I’ve collected my own notes and resources for years relating to security, coding, computers and business; these lay in various locations and I often needed to find them for new starts at work, or friends just looking for advice, maybe even just for me when I forget something.